st-sw/STC3115GenericDriver/README.md

 Notes:
 ----------------
-Examples are based on STSW-BAT001 package: STC3115 Open source driver
+Source code Examples are based on STSW-BAT001 package: STC3115 Open source driver.
+The core source code is an updated and corrected version of the one provided on manufacturer website.

 Issues:
 ----------------